 Protein skimmers remove certain forms of waste before they break down into ammonia and eventually nitrate.
 By removing these early in that process, you completely avoid the nitrate in the first place.

 A refugium is one of the best ways to remove nitrate.
 The macroalgae in the refugium will suck out nitrate and phosphate.
 Strong lighting is essential, the macroalgae can only work with what you give it.
+For more information, please read the article on How to Set Up a Refugium.

 Adequate live rock will allow for a significant amount of denitrifying bacteria which will remove nitrate.
 As long as you follow the normal guides for live rock (one pound per gallon minimum, two to three pounds per gallon is ideal) this should provide significant denitrification.